 That car seat is going to have juice spilled on it, crackers smeared into it, and it will eventually be soaked in urine.
 (During your potty training phase.)
-Make sure the cover can be removed and machine washed.
+Make sure the cover can be removed and machine washed in worst case scenarios.

 You’re not going to be able to take off the straps and wash them (it’s a safety hazard if you remove them), so if your baby is a spitter, make sure you’ve got strap covers that will not only protect the straps from Vomitville, but give a little cozy “let’s sleep now!” cushion on long drives.

 Look for a car seat that has your baby sitting in somewhat of a “cup” shape – with taller sides on either side of the head.
 This way, if you happen to be in a side-impact collision, the car seat is like a protective cocoon.

 Rule #6: A Good Fit For Your Family

 Think through how you will be using the car seat.
 If you’re just using your car seat for around-town trips, you may be able to get by with a less expensive model.
 That said, if you know you’ll be taking long trips in the car or on an airplane, it may be worth it to get a more-expensive car seat with lots of padding, like the Britax or Chicco.